 HISTORY OF I HAVE A DREAM SPEECH

-It was 57 years ago today that Dr. Martin Luther King Jr. delivered his famous “I Have a Dream” speech.
+Today, it was 58 years ago that Dr. Martin Luther King Jr. delivered his famous “I Have a Dream” speech.
 It continues to echo down the halls of history almost six decades later.

-The occasion for his speech on August 28, 1963, was the March on Washington at the hight of the civil rights movement.
+On August 28, 1963, the occasion for his speech was the March on Washington at the height of the Civil Rights movement.
 Over a quarter of a million supporters gathered at the Mall in Washington D.C., where King delivered his public speech from the steps of the Lincoln Memorial, looking over the Reflecting Pool.

 President John F. Kennedy had proposed earlier that year in June new civil rights registration, and this march was to demonstrate support for its passage.
 It was remarkable because it was one of the first such demonstrations of that size that was given extensive television coverage.